CATcher-org/catcher-org.github.io/dg/testing.md

 ### Populating issues in CATcher repositories

-In CATcher, submitting a bug in the Bug Reporting phase will create a Github issue in the corresponding repository with the appropriate format and labels.
-For subsequent phases, the responses are stored as Github comments of that particular issue, and these comments must be of a certain format for CATcher to parse them correctly.
+In CATcher, submitting a bug in the Bug Reporting phase will create a GitHub issue in the corresponding repository with the appropriate format and labels.
+For subsequent phases, the responses are stored as comments of that particular issue, and these comments must be of a certain format for CATcher to parse them correctly.

 <panel type="seamless" header="##### Team Response Phase">